devz3ro/DL/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------

-2. encode_playlist.py will encode an entire playlist
+2. encode_playlist.py will encode an entire playlist (now with optional headers)

 Example: